robertfoss/memcpy.io/content/2017-03-28-drm_hwcomposer.md

 the GPU can now be used as a fallback when compositing layers.

 Up until recently the mainline kernel lacked the fence primitive offered by Android used in HWC1 and HWC2.
-But after Gustavo Padovans work on [adding fence support](http://padovan.org/blog/2016/09/mainline-explicit-fencing-part-1/) to the mainline kernel was upstreamed in [v4.10](http://padovan.org/blog/2017/02/collabora-contributions-to-linux-kernel-4-10/), the mainline kernel now has fence support equivalent to that of Android.
+But after my fellow Collaboran Gustavo Padovan's work on [adding fence support](http://padovan.org/blog/2016/09/mainline-explicit-fencing-part-1/) to the mainline kernel was upstreamed in [v4.10](http://padovan.org/blog/2017/02/collabora-contributions-to-linux-kernel-4-10/), the mainline kernel now has fence support equivalent to that of Android.

 The new fence support enabled work on drm_hwcomposer to add HWC2 support.
 And with it we are now able to boot Android on the db410c running the freedreno driver.